-NBN Fibre is expected to reach approximately 69% of Australian households and offices, while 8% of the country will depend on Fixed Wireless and NBN satellite.
-For the rest, NBN co. will use wiring developed by cable television companies to transfer broadband into homes.
+NBN Fibre is expected to reach approximately 65% of Australian households and offices, while 8% of the country will depend on Fixed Wireless and NBN satellite.
+For the rest, NBN co. will use wiring developed by cable television companies to transfer broadband into homes (no premises are connected this way to date).
 These projections have changed a lot since the NBN rollout began, and continue to change weekly, but that's quite another story.

-Basically, you have no choice which type of NBN you get, but NBN Co. will use what they believe is the best technology based on the location of your business.
+Basically, you have no choice which type of NBN you get, but NBN Co. will use what they believe is best technology based on the location of your business.